Reactive Motion Generation on Learned Riemannian Manifolds: Riemannian manifold learning

 \subsubsection{Variational inference:}

 To train the VAE, we maximize an adapted evidence lower bound (ELBO) Eq.~\eqref{eq:elbo}, defined as

 where $\x \in \R^3$ and $\q \in \Sph^3$ represent the position and orientation of the end-effector, respectively.
 The scaling factors $\beta_1>0$ and $\beta_2>0$ balance the log-likelihood of position and orientation components.
+This approach is inspired by the $\beta$-VAE method~\citep{betaVAELB201Higgins}, which, despite not yielding a valid lower bound on the ELBO objective function, has been shown to produce high-quality results comparable to methods that provide a valid lower bound, thus it is commonly used in practice.
 Due to the quaternions antipodality, raw demonstration data may contain negative or positive values for the same orientation.
 So, we avoid any pre-processing step of the data by considering two vMF distributions that encode the same orientation at both sides of the hypersphere.
 Practically, we double the training data, by including $\q_n$ and $-\q_n$ for all observations $\q_n$.
 Note that as the Riemannian manifold is learned using task space data, the model is kinematics agnostic, which means that the generated motion may be used across different robots as long as the trajectory is reachable.